-- intact males and females intermingling pose a risk of unwanted pregnancy!
+- Intact males and females intermingling pose a risk of unwanted pregnancy.

-- intact dogs (both males and females) can disrupt a peaceful play environment, due to aggressive play, humping, dominant behavior or being targeted by other dogs who smell their hormones, feel threatened and lash out!
+- Intact dogs (both males and females) can disrupt a peaceful play environment, due to aggressive play, humping, dominant behavior or being targeted by other dogs who smell their hormones, feel threatened and lash out.

-- intact females can cause fighting among competitive suitors!
+- Intact females can cause fighting among competitive suitors.

 What if I have a puppy who is waiting to be spayed or neutered for health reasons?

-- they are not excessively humping
+- They are not excessively humping

-- they are not displaying dominant behaviors (mounting, neck biting, etc.)
+- They are not displaying dominant behaviors (mounting, neck biting, etc.)

-- they are not inspiring dominant behaviors from other dogs due to their intact status
+- They are not inspiring dominant behaviors from other dogs due to their intact status

-- they are not creating an unsafe play environment
+- They are not creating an unsafe play environment

-- their presence is not influencing the overall peacefulness of the group
+- Their presence is not influencing the overall peacefulness of the group

-If you have a puppy who is intact, please also be aware that WOOF might have to play your pup in an alternate play yard (in the boarding building instead of the daycare building).
+If you have a puppy who is intact, please also be aware that WOOF might have to assign your pup in an alternate play yard (in the boarding building instead of the daycare building).
 We do this in the event an intact male puppy and intact female puppy come to play in the daycare on the same day.
 Although mating among puppies is unlikely, it is possible!
-WOOF will allow intact males and females under 6 months old to play together, but once they are over 6 months of age, we separate the boys from the girls – that’s when most vets advise that sexual maturity begins!
+WOOF will allow intact males and females under 6 months old to play together, but once they are over 6 months of age, we separate the boys from the girls – that’s when most vets advise that sexual maturity begins.

 Please also be aware that WOOF may not be able to accommodate all boarding requests for intact puppies due to space limitations on busy holidays or during the summer (July 4th, Labor Day, Thanksgiving, Christmas & New Year’s).